 Melbourne hosts a myriad of international sporting events including The Australian Open Tennis, F1 Grand Prix, Moto GP.
 Nationally the AFL grand final is played in front of 100,000 people at the Melbourne Cricket Ground., The Melbourne Cup is run and the Boxing day test is run.

 Melbourne has multiple teams in the Australian Football League, The National Basketball League, A-League football, Netball, and The National Rugby League and more that play weekly during the season.
 It will not be too hard to find a sporting event in Melbourne in summer or winter.
 If your travelling teen is a sports fan then watching a sporting event would be a perfect addition to your Melbourne itinerary.

 The Melbourne Star

 The Melbourne Star is a giant observation wheel in the Docklands precinct.
 A ride on the star takes around 30 minutes and provides you with amazing views of Melbourne CBD and Port Phillip Bay.
-The Melbourne Star provides different options including a private cabin, cabin with drinks and meal trip.
-The Melbourne Star is well worth a visit especially at night when the lights of Melbourne come alive and it great for family activities in Melbourne.
+The Melbourne Star provides different options including a private cabin, a cabin with drinks and a meal trip.
+The Melbourne Star is well worth a visit especially at night when the lights of Melbourne come alive and it is great for family activities in Melbourne.

 Go Ice Skating in Melbourne

 Located just next to the Melbourne Star is the O’Brien Icehouse.
-Featuring a skating rink for the public and a ice hockey rink for the national team.
+Featuring a skating rink for the public and an ice hockey rink for the national team.
 Skating lessons are available, with skate hire on site.
 The lighting is usually turned down while the disco lights and music is turned up for teens in Melbourne.

 Luna Park at St Kilda Beach